elton-cheung/verto_app/README.md

 Inside verto directory:     ```npx react-native run-ios ```

 ## Login Credentials
-If having signup issues, use the following account to login:
+If having signup issues, contact us for an account to use.
-email: vertostore@vertostore.com
-password: VertoStore!

 ## Dependencies
 1. React-native